formosa/maggie/readme.md

    * Files rotate at 10MB with 1-week retention
    * Console logs show INFO level by default
    * File logs capture DEBUG level for detailed diagnostics

+4. **Debugging Tools**:
+   * Use `python main.py --debug` to enable detailed logging
+   * Use `python main.py --verify` to check system configuration
+   * Check the Error Log tab in the GUI for issues
+   * Review log files in logs/ directory for persistent issues

+5. **Performance Profiling**:
+   * Monitor CPU usage with Task Manager or htop
+   * Check GPU memory usage with nvidia-smi
+   * Use timestamps in logs to identify bottlenecks
+   * Look for memory leaks with tools like memory_profiler

 By following these guidelines, you can create powerful extensions to Maggie that maintain the system's performance characteristics and integrate seamlessly with its architecture.